 The two arrays cover about four acres combined.
 The larger site, with a capacity of 481 kilowatts, is located adjacent to Trysting Tree golf course just east of the Willamette River.
 The second site size is 289 kilowatts and is located adjacent to the bike path just east of the Benton County Fairgrounds near 53rd Street.
 Check real-time monitoring of both sites and see more information.

-The device provides electricity to campus and community events such as Earth Week, the Beaver Community Fair, da Vinci Days, Fall Festival and others.
+The device provides electricity to campus and community events such as Earth Week, the Beaver Community Fair, da Vinci Days, Fall Festival, Oregon State Fair and others.
 Because of its on-board battery system, the Solar Trailer can also power electrical loads at night.
 Power duration for large loads is extended during the day, and most small loads can be powered indefinitely.
 The batteries are the limiting factor for long duration power draws, but large temporary loads up to the circuit ratings below are no problem.
+The Trailer can also be available for emergency dispatch to wherever remote power requirements may exist.

 Solar Trailer specifications: